 - Programs cannot cross terms (e.g., spring course with travel taking place in the summer term)

-- There should be a minimum of two program directors (e.g., two faculty, one faculty, one staff, etc.)
+- There should be a minimum of two program directors (e.g., two faculty, one faculty and one staff, one faculty and one TA etc.)

 - Programs should be self-supporting; the faculty member’s department agrees to be financially responsible for the program budget.